-The College police department encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
-Felony crimes can be reported anonymously by calling Crime Stoppers at (713) 222-TIPS (8477).
+The College police department is committed to protecting the privacy of individuals who report incidents of abuse, violence or other crimes, to the extent permitted by law and subject to the College's need to protect the safety of others in the college community.
+The department encourages anyone who is the victim or witness to any crime to promptly report the incident to the police.
+Felony crimes may be reported anonymously by calling Crime Stoppers at (713) 222-TIPS (8477).